francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 The above theory is for linear networks.
 Does it still hold for practical, non-linear ones?
 Fortunately, yes.
 We run a variety of experiments with different datasets, architectures and non-linearities and in all cases find that, when initialised close to any of the studied saddles, SGD on the equilibrated energy escapes much faster than on the loss (again for the same learning rate).
-The figure below shows results for the origin saddle, for example.
+The figure below shows results for the origin saddle, as an example.

 <p align="center">
     <img src="https://raw.githubusercontent.com/francesco-innocenti/francesco-innocenti.github.io/master/_posts/imgs/nonlinear_nets_origin_saddle.png" style="zoom:15%;" />